vp777/random-thoughts/Phishing Killer Recipe.md

             - Enrich email gateway logs to include a field with the urls found in the emails.
             > It should be easy to deploy, and it will probably be available out of the box in case url reputation check is enabled on email gw.
 		 - Synchronously:
 			- Specifically for Windows, monitor the [process creation event](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4688).
-When a link from an email is clicked, a new process of the default internet browser will be created and the url will be passed as an argument.
+When a link from an email is clicked, a new process of the default internet browser is created and the url is passed as an argument to that process.
             > Ok, almost synchronous, but to the point that allow us to reap most of the benefits of synchronous monitoring.
             >
             > It should be noted that the process creation event logging is disabled by default as well as the logging of command line arguments.
 Both should be enabled to have this going.
 One limitation is that the parent process image is not included in the logs (just its pid), so it would be hard to tell for example when a link was clicked through outlook.